atsaloli/cicd/01-setting-up-ci/15-initial-setup-of-CI-in-project.md

   script: /bin/echo I am a pretend test suite
 ```

-There are no constraints, so this "test" job will run on every single commit, to test the new code revision.
+There are no constraints, so this "test" job will run on every single commit to test the new code revision.

-If we go to "Pipelines", we should see that the pipeline is pending.
+If we go to "Pipelines", you should see a pipeline in status "Pending" (waiting for a runner) or "Passed" if the test passes.

+### CI config lint